 Bethesda Robbery Lawyer

-If you or a loved one is charged with robbery, you need to understand the charges against you and the potential repercussions of a conviction.
-Getting this information can enable you to make the best decisions about your case for you and your family.
-A criminal defense attorney can help you explore your alternatives and work toward a more positive resolution of your case.
+If you have been accused of robbery, it is essential to understand the charges against you and the potential repercussions of such a conviction.
+This information can enable you to make the best decisions about your case for you and your family.
+A Bethesda robbery lawyer could help you comprehend and explore your alternatives and work toward a favorable resolution to your case.
+Contact our firm today to discuss your unique case with a dedicated theft attorney.

-The criminal offense of robbery goes beyond theft to include an element of force, which elevates it to a more serious offense.
-While theft involves only the unlawful taking of or exerting control over property belonging to another or services, robbery, pursuant to Md.
-Code, Crim.
+The criminal offense of robbery goes beyond theft to include an element of force, which elevates it to a more serious infraction.
+While theft involves only the unlawful taking of or exerting control over property belonging to another or services, robbery, under Md.
+Code Crim.
 Law § 3-401(e), involves a forcible taking of property or services directly from another.
+The direct involvement of another person in the commission of the theft also makes robbery a more severe crime than theft.

 Robbery requires proof of intent to withhold property belonging to another: